hummingbot/deploy/autostart_hummingbot_compose/README.md

 ![welcome screen](../welcome.png)

 Set your Hummingbot [password](https://docs.hummingbot.org/operation/password/) and write it down.
 This is the `CONFIG_PASSWORD` environment variable in your `docker-compose.yml` file.

-### 2. Define script or strategy config file
+### 2. Define script/strategy file

 You can auto-start either a Script or a Strategy.